dana-rocha/ada-build-curriculum/intro-to-python/lesson6-lists.md

 We can assign and reassign values in lists.
 We can use list indexing to see what object is regerenced at a particular location.
 We can also update a particular location to refer to a different object also using list indexing.

 ## Built-in Methods
-Lists have many bult-in functions and methods including the len function and method append.
+Lists have many built-in functions and methods including the len function and method append.

+Recall:
+functions are invoked with the syntax: function_name(arguments) Methods are invoked with the syntax: object.method_name(arguments)

+A method is what we call a function associated with a specific instance of a class.

+## Looping over a list
+Loops or iterators working together with lists

+### for loops and range
+The range function begins counting at 0 and the index of the first element in a list is also 0.
+We can combine this knowledge and utilize the built-in function len to get the count of elements in a list to retrieve the value of each element in a list.

+## Errors
+A common error that is encountered when working with lists is an IndexError.